-ENVIRONMENTAL IMPACT: The action is not a project subject to CEQA.
+ENVIRONMENTAL IMPACT: There is no environmental impact and this action is not subject to CEQA.
 City Council's action is not considered a "Project" per CEQA Guidelines and therefore no further environmental analysis is required.

 RECOMMENDATION: Adopt Resolution Declaring the Continued State of Local Emergency and Need for the City Council and Other Legislative Bodies Subject to the Ralph M. Brown Act to Continue to Teleconference in Order to Ensure the Health and Safety of the Public Pursuant to AB 361